-The overall measurement concept will be experimentally validated through a dedicated airborne campaign with instrument prototypes.
+The overall measurement concept was experimentally validated through a dedicated airborne campaign with instrument prototypes.

-Lastly, in addition to the technical analysis, the commercial perspectives of the SCARBO mission data products at global, regional and local scales will be assessed by means of a market analysis.
+Lastly, in addition to the technical analysis, the commercial perspectives of the SCARBO mission data products at global, regional and local scales was assessed by means of a market analysis.

-This innovative concept promises the monitoring of anthropogenic CO2 and CH4 emissions from Space while meeting the spatial resolution, temporal resolution, and accuracy requirements as per the EU GHG-specific documents and other state-of-the-art requirement sources.
-Moreover, the miniaturised sensors together with the use of Small Sats platforms can lead to a significant cost reduction in terms manufacturing and launch with respect to standard monolithic large spacecraft.
+This innovative concept promises the monitoring of anthropogenic CO2 and CH4 emissions from space while meeting the spatial resolution, temporal resolution, and accuracy requirements as per the EU GHG-specific documents and other state-of-the-art requirement sources.
+Moreover, the miniaturised sensors together with the use of small sats platforms led to a significant cost reduction in terms manufacturing and launch with respect to standard monolithic large spacecraft.

-2030 is seen as a realistic timeframe for a potential SCARBO operational implementation.
-It is important to consider that the Second Generation of the Copernicus Space Component will start flying as early as 2028, which represents a fortunate time alignment with SCARBO.
+The team sees 2028-2030 as a realistic timeframe for SCARBO's operational implementation.
+It is important to consider that the Second Generation of the Copernicus Space Component, CO2M, could start flying as early as 2026, this is good timing for CO2M to be complemented by a constellation such as SCARBO.